DiodorEos/IronTorch/README.md

 ## 📚 Educational Note
 IronTorch is a demo project for secure coding and web application design.
 Passwords are never stored or transmitted.
-This project is intended for educational purposes only.